 At home, you can use it to replace white or brown sugar in baking, desserts and ice creams.
 Many Mexican recipes call for it, including beverages.
-It is in atole and champurrado, and is sometimes used in desserts like capirotada (Mexican bread pudding) and flan.
+It’s often used in the following recipes:

 In Mexico, it is also often found blended with spices such as anise or cayenne, or mixed into Mexican chocolate.

 Commercially, piloncillo is used in candy-making, soft drinks and baking!